-Integrated System of Occupational and Industrial Safety Management
+Integrated System of Process Safety Management

-Creating a safe working environment, protecting the lives and health of employees, and ensuring the reliable operation of hazardous facilities are among Gazprom's top priorities.
+Creating a safe working environment, protecting the lives and health of employees, and ensuring the reliable operation of hazardous facilities, as well as fire safety and road safety, are among Gazprom's top priorities.

 The Commission's main objectives are as follows:

 - to uphold Gazprom's Occupational, Industrial, Fire and Road Safety Policy;

 - to develop proposals concerning the implementation of the state policy for process safety;

 - to review process safety performance and the ISPSM's efficiency;

 - to develop proposals for updating Gazprom's Occupational, Industrial, Fire and Road Safety Policy and the ISPSM;

 - to assess the results of efforts by Gazprom's subsidiaries to create a safe working environment and ensure industrial and fire safety.